telepresenceio/telepresence/README.md

 **With Telepresence:**

-* You run one service locally, using your favorite IDE and other tools
+* You run your services locally, using your favorite IDE and other tools
-* You run the rest of your application in the [cloud](https://www.getambassador.io/products/ambassador-cloud/), where there is unlimited memory and compute
+* Your workstation is connected to the cluster and can access to its services

 **This gives developers:**